Florida Lawn Care – Our Ultimate Guide to Lavishly Lush Grass

 • Water Soluble: Most water-soluble fertilizers are ammonium-based, so they will be absorbed quickly by your lawn.
 These are best applied early in the morning when there is dew on the grass.

 Fertilizing can be a tricky process.
 If done improperly, it could have negative consequences like root burn or disease.
-To ensure great results, consider working with a professional for fertilizer treatments.ย
+To ensure great results, consider working with a lawn care service for professional fertilizer treatments.

 • Stay on top of your watering schedule